Bahn-X/cmp-documentation/docs/introduction.md

 ### Gather services you need consent for

-Find and/or add the data processing services (DPS) consent is needed for in the CMP.
-The CMP usually offers the most common DPS out of the box.
+Find the DPS consent is needed for in the CMP, e.g. your currently used analytics solution.
-If you use a custom DPS, it has to be added to the CMP first.
+The CMP usually offers the most common DPS out of the box, but if you use a custom DPS, it can be added to the CMP as well.
-These services will then appear in the consent layer, so users can manage their privacy settings (opt-in).

-Likewise, these services can then be managed by the SDK/CMP (loading scripts, listening to consent events, etc.).
+These services will then appear in the consent layer -- so users can manage their privacy settings (opt-in) -- and are ready to be managed by the SDK/tag manager (loading scripts, listening to consent events, etc.).

 ### Tealium tag manager